 If you have to leave your home, there are two types of bags you need to have prepared in advance.
 The first is your bug out bag or BOB.
 This is the bag that you will take with you that contains all the items you may need as you travel from home to your bug out location.
 It should be as lightweight as possible and allow you to move quickly through crowds if you have to carry it on foot.

-You can see this bug out bag essentials list for ideas on what to include in this bag.
 In your BOB, you will include items that will sustain you and your family for at least 72 hours.
 Ideally you should be able to reach your BOL by car in less than 12 hours or on foot in less than 24 hours.
-A 72-hour supply in your BOB allows for delays in travel which will be inevitable due to traffic and other unpredictable occurrences.
+A 72-hour or even a week’s supply in your BOB allows for delays in travel which will be inevitable due to traffic and other unpredictable occurrences.
 Your BOB will keep you relatively comfortable if your travel is delayed and you need to spend the night in the woods before you can get to your stockpiled BOL.

 I’M NEVER COMING HOME BAGS (INCH BAG)

 The other bag that you should have prepared and stored at your home is an INCH bag.
 This is the “I’m Never Coming Home” bag.
 This is the bag that you prepare and store and hope you don’t ever need.
 You will take your INCH bag with you if you determine that the situation at hand is bad enough.
 If you believe your home will likely be destroyed or you otherwise know that you and your family won’t be able to come back home any time soon if ever, you can always grab both bags.
 If you ever have to choose only one or aren’t sure, grab the INCH bag.

 Your INCH Bag is much more comprehensive.
 It is the bag you will take if you believe that your BOL could be compromised or unreachable.
 It is intended to carry items to help you survive for longer than 72-hours.
 This is the bag you carry if you believe that you and your family might have to survive in the woods for an extended period of time.